gabrieltomazz/mymcdac/bower_components/chart.js/docs/general/options.md

 ## Scriptable Options

-Scriptable options also accept a function which is called for each data and that takes the unique argument `context` representing contextual information (see [option context](options.md#option-context)).
+Scriptable options also accept a function which is called for each of the underlying data values and that takes the unique argument `context` representing contextual information (see [option context](options.md#option-context)).

 Example: